Rush Limbaugh Calls Teaching for Change Racist for Promoting Diverse Children’s Books

 We are not alone.
 The Cooperative Children’s Book Center makes the invisibility of books by and about authors of color visible with its annual count.
 Zetta Elliott, award-winning author of books for youth, wrote “Something Like An Open Letter to Children’s Book Publishers.”
 There is a Birthday Party Pledge to get multicultural books as gifts for children.
 The NY Times feature of the Walter Dean and Christopher Myers’ op-eds quoted above reflects a growing national awareness and recognition of crisis in children’s book publishing.

 This spring, a grassroots campaign was launched.
 Titled #WeNeedDiverseBooks, it grew to a national and international scale.
 Authors, parents, librarians, teachers, and booksellers from across the country are exposing the invisibility of children of color in children’s books and demanding that publishers fill the gap.

 It could be that Limbaugh’s reaction is testimony to the success of this movement.
 Or maybe he’s looking for another angle to promote his own book.
 Cries of censorship make great media.

 Limbaugh’s listeners barraged Teaching for Change with calls and emails with vicious, hateful messages about how hateful we are and why we should “drop dead.”

 Undaunted, we remain committed to providing access to children’s literature that reflects the real diversity in this country.
-We hope you will join and support us by purchasing your books from our bookstore or webstore (not Amazon) and/or making a donation.
+We hope you will join and support us by purchasing your books from our webstore (not Amazon) and/or making a donation.